blueOkiris/man-droid/README.md

 Requires microphone and speaker.

-Install libpython3.7, libsdl2-dev, libsdl2-mixer-dev, python3-audio, and pybind11-dev
+Install libpython3.7, libsdl2-dev, libsdl2-mixer-dev, python3-audio, flac, and pybind11-dev

 Use pip to install the Python `SpeechRecognition` library.